top of page

 We can struggle against the water or learn how to be in it.
 When waves of conflict are too large, we can dive under and surface on the other side.
 We can tread when we are tired, float when we need a break, swim when we have the strength.
 Waiting until the waves subside might open a new path.
 We might learn to catch some waves and ride ashore.

 I help people navigate the turbulent waters of conflict.
 Restorative justice and mediation's core practice is dialogue.
 Not debate.
 Not problem-solving.
-Dialogue — a conversation that centers learning rather than agreement.
+Dialogue—a conversation that centers learning over agreement.

 IN THEIR WORDS